lilidan/crush/README.md

 }
 ```

-Configurations configured using the UI that persist (e.x setting an API key or setting the current model) are stored in
+Configurations configured using the UI that persist (e.x setting an API key or setting the current model) are stored in:

 ```bash
 # linux & mac